kh4rit/kharit.blog/_posts/support/2022-04-15-how-to-solve-bugs-part-1.md

 launch a debug session and understand what went wrong exactly.

 Sometimes you can't reproduce the issue in the test system.
-Or you can reproduce it, but only in a small number of cases.
+Or you can reproduce it, but not reliably, only in a small number of cases.
 Those are the hardest ones to solve.

 ### Step 3.1.
 Debug

 If you were lucky to have a reproduceable bug, the next step would be to use debug environment to figure out what went wrong exactly.
-This is a kind of art on its own, so I won't be able to cover it within this article.
+This deserves an article on its own, so I won't go into a lot of details here.

 Some general guidelines:
 - **Don't assume impossible**.
 It is always better to check to be completely sure.